I wrote The Fairy Ring for kids to read for fun, but even a story about fairies can be a way of learning about history.

 - Are they primary sources such as reports, documents, and eyewitnesses?
-Or secondary sources (such as books about hoaxes in general, fairies in general, etc.?)
+Or secondary sources such as books about hoaxes in general, fairies in general, etc.?

 Like crime-solving, writing history is a matter of detective work.

 Unlike characters in fiction, the people portrayed in non-fiction live in the real world, where they leave paper trails.
 Curious readers can follow the trails left by some of the real people in The Fairy Ring.
-Below are some suggestions:

-If you check the Bibliography of The Fairy Ring under “Other Works Consulted,” you’ll see Fairies at Work and Play, by none other than …Geoffrey Hodson.
+If you check the Bibliography under “Other Works Consulted,” you’ll find the book Fairies at Work and Play, by Geoffrey Hodson.
 In it are many, many more descriptions of fairies he claimed he saw in places all over England.

-If you browse a bit further under “Other Works Consulted,” you’ll find a book called The Doyle Diary.
+If you browse a bit further, you’ll find a book called The Doyle Diary.
 It’s the sketchbook of Charles Altamont Doyle, the father of Sir Arthur Conan Doyle, creator of the world’s most famous detective.